mahouboy23/IB-notes/IB MANAGEMENT.md

     - Assign and unassign students to classes, ensuring each student is placed appropriately.

-## Grade Management Page
+## Grade Management in overview page

-- **Summary**: An interface for overseeing the grading process and boundaries.
+- **Summary**: An interface for overseeing the grades
 - **Features**:

-    - Set and adjust grade boundaries for each subject, defining the conversion to the IB grading format.
-    - View and manage individual student grades, including the ability to input new grades or adjust existing ones.
-    - Automatically calculate averages, display the range of grades, and highlight the best and worst grades anonymously.
-    - Generate reports on class performance, identifying areas of strength and improvement.
+    - Generate reports on class performance.

-## Reporting and Export Page

-- **Summary**: A utility page for generating and exporting grade reports.
-- **Features**:

-    - Allow students to access their grade reports in various formats (French, GPA, English grading system).
-    - Enable the download of grade reports as PDFs for easy distribution.
-    - Provide a system for automatic conversion of grades into different formats based on predefined rules.

 ## Settings Page